HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/export_usage_report.md

 ## Exporting the user session usage report in CSV format

-This is the default option to export the usage report to the data table.
-It contains the following details:
+Exporting the report in CSV format is the default option when exporting the usage report to the data table.
+The report contains the following details:

 - `month` columns show the usage of each month.
 - `sessions` columns show the total usage of that particular month.